 The point is this.
 The one who controls the content of the education process controls the destiny of its students.
 Who determines what your children are learning?
 Between grades K-12 they’ll experience about 14,000 hours of classroom instruction.
 During that time they’ll also spend nearly 19,000 hours in front of a TV.
 But even if they attend church faithfully, they’ll only get 520 hours of Christian Education.
 If current trends continue, the combined 33,000 hours of TV and school will indoctrinate them into a worldview that’s increasingly hostile to the one we espouse.
 How can a mere 520 hours of Sunday School possibly equip them to resist?

 It’s time to employ two secret weapons you already possess; your influence over them and your computer.
 A half hour spent a couple of times a week informally discussing one of the Bible’s Children’s Stories will teach them about God’s love like nothing else can.
 Don’t know enough about the stories to have a discussion?
-Go to the directory called Children’s Stories for Adults on our right hand menu bar and pick one.
+Here is a link to our directory called Children’s Stories for Adults.
+Choose one.
 They’re free for the taking.
 Your kids will get a powerful defense against the lies they’re being taught.
 The unexpected bonus is how much better you’ll get to know the Lord, too.